-- STEP 2 Enter the parameters. - Port-Based Authentication-Enable or disable port-based authentication.
+• Port-Based Authentication-Enable or disable port-based authentication.

-If this is disabled, 802.1X, MAC-based and web-based authentication and 802.1x supplicant are disabled.
+If this is disabled 802.1X is disabled.

 - Authentication Method-Select the user authentication methods.
 The options are: - RADIUS, None-Perform port authentication first by using the RADIUS server.
-If no response is received from RADIUS (for example, if the server is down), then no authentication is performed, and the session is permitted.
-If the server is available but the user credentials are incorrect, access is denied and the session terminated. - RADIUS-Authenticate the user on the RADIUS server.
+If no response is received from RADIUS (for example, if the server is down), then no authentication is performed, and the session is permitted. - RADIUS-Authenticate the user on the RADIUS server.
 If no authentication is performed, the session is not permitted. - None-Do not authenticate the user.
 Permit the session. - Guest VLAN-Select to enable the use of a guest VLAN for unauthorized ports.
 If a guest VLAN is enabled, all unauthorized ports automatically join the VLAN selected in the Guest VLAN ID field.
 If a port is later authorized, it is removed from the guest VLAN.